 Find Investing Ideas

 One of the best reasons to use Seeking Alpha is for its numerous investing ideas articles.
-Seeking Alpha has more of them than many of the best investment sites.
+They have more ideas than many of the best investment sites.

-Most investing ideas articles are available for free for the first ten days.
+Most investment ideas articles are available for free for the first ten days.
 However, Premium members get unlimited access to all investing ideas articles.

 Contributors share their predictions in article format, and the Seeking Alpha editorial team screens the article for statistical accuracy.

 Both Basic and Premium members can leave comments sharing their thoughts on whether they believe the author’s prediction is correct.

 These articles present the bullish, bearish and neutral case for a stock.
 Of course, each piece is a matter of opinion.
 You should read both the bull and bear case to perform thorough investment research.

 Also, having unlimited access lets you read previous articles from the same author covering a stock that interests you.

 If you’re looking into buying a new stock, the company’s investor relations page and Seeking Alpha can be two essential research sources.
 Of course, none of the content is personal investment advice but helps you complete your due diligence.